NaomiMwihaki/alx-system_engineering-devops/0x00-shell_basics/README.md

-A script that shows deleting my_first_directory
+A script that shows how to change the working directory to the previous one